kmeister/ML_Benchmark/README.md

 ```
 follow the remaining steps in hw1 to modify the se.py file

-# 2. Install the RISCV Toolchain
+## 2. Install the RISCV Toolchain
 follow the instructions [here] (https://github.com/riscv/riscv-gnu-toolchain)

-# 3. clone this repository and build the benchmark
+## 3. Clone this Repository and Build the Benchmark
 ```
 cd ~
 git clone https://github.com/kmeister/ML_Benchmark